QR3.7.1 The Curious Case of Quantum Spin

 d.
 Did it also take all other possible paths?
 Yes, other instances, now disbanded, took every path.

 Table 3.1 below compares Feynman’s summary of quantum mechanics (Feynman et al., 1977), p37-10 with a processing wave approach.
-Both approaches predict the same results, but the first is a recipe with no rationale, while the second has reasons based on processing.
-What couldn’t be understood fifty years ago now makes sense based on network processing.
+Both approaches predict the same results, but the first is a recipe with no rationale, while the second is based on processing reasons.
+What made no sense fifty years ago now makes sense based on network processing.

-Another mystery of light that has baffled scientists for centuries is how it travels.
+We now consider another mystery of light that has baffled scientists for centuries.

 Next